 When it comes to content that someone has written, there are rules.
+And laws.
 And ethics.
 To put it nicely, there are friendly ways to share and less friendly ways to share.
 In my experience, most of the people who share things the not-so-friendly way are lovely people who are doing so innocently.
 They are trying to get to grips with setting up and running their business.
-But there is sometimes a bit of a learning curve, and this is an important skill set to learn.
+And no-one has taught them about this.
+Certainly not the companies who tell you that you can have a website or a platform up in five minutes.
+But there are rules and ethics, and this is an important skill set to learn.

 Sharing blog posts on social media…

-Many people (unless they state otherwise, so check) are happy for you to share/repost.
-The Instagram ‘get repost’ app is great, because it prompts you to add the original author’s tag onto the photo.
+Many people who have public pages (unless they state otherwise, so check) are happy for you to share/repost.
+The Instagram ‘get repost’ app is great for this.
+It even prompts you to add the original author’s tag onto the photo.
+Do that.
 And you can copy their text, which will then be credited to them.

 And remember that they deserve and are entitled to keep the credit.
-Otherwise it looks like you’re stealing their work and passing it off as your own.
+They did the work.
+If you don’t share in this way, it can look like you’re stealing their work and passing it off as your own.
 You might not intend that, but that’s how it can look.
-And remember that other people may share or repost from your page, site or feed, so be generous in your credit to the original author.
-You’ll look generous too!
+Also remember that other people may share or repost from your page, site or feed, so be generous in your credit to the original author.
+You’ll look generous too.

 The content of blog posts and other written, filmed or recorded material (like book pages, course content and so on) is covered under copyright law.
-Many people – like me – will have a copyright notice on their website, books and courses.
+Many authors and creators – like me – will have a copyright notice on their website, books and courses.
 You can see my website copyright notice on every page on my site.
-As you can see from my notice, I’m happy for people to share links and small (one or two line) excerpts from my posts, and offering good information that others can link to is the very point of making a website like mine.
+As you can see from my notice, I’m happy for people to share links and short (one or two line) excerpts from my posts, and offering good information that others can link to is the very point of making a website like mine.

 Sharing quotes and infographics